Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Incur- acquire or come into (something usually undesirable); incurred substantial losses during the stock market crash.
 To become liable or subject to as a result of one's actions.
 Bring upon oneself; incur the anger of a friend.

-Indifferent- apathetic, apathy, non-caring, non-concern, nonchalant.
+Indifferent- apathetic, apathy, non-caring, non-concern, nonchalant, passive, listless, languid, reticent, insouciant.

-Indolent- lazy, slothful, idle, lethargic, faineant.
+Indolent- lazy, languid, listless, lackadaisical, slothful, lethargic, faineant.

 Indubitable- too apparent or obvious to be doubted, unquestionable, incontrovertible, indisputable, certain.